 Certain conditions can also cause finger pain:

-- Carpal tunnel syndrome, pressure on the nerve in the wrist, or other nerve problems causing numbness and pain in the hand and fingers
+- Carpal tunnel syndrome, pressure on the median nerve in the wrist, causing numbness and pain in the hand and fingers.

-- De Quervain tenosynovitis, which is pain in the tendons along the thumb side of the wrist from overuse.
+- De Quervain tenosynovitis, which causes pain in the tendons along the thumb side of the wrist, most often from overuse.

 Often, care at home is enough to relieve finger pain.
 Start by avoiding activities that cause finger pain.